miracuse/miracuse.github.io/docs/classes/scoundrel/versatility.md

 # Versatility

-Scoundrels are able to use Alchemy, Weapon, and Talisman kits, making them the best all-rounders in _Miracuse_.
+Scoundrels are able to use Alchemy, Gear, and Talisman kits, making them the best all-rounders in _Miracuse_.
 A handful of examples are presented on this page.

 ---